USDA-SCINet/scinet-workbooks/workbooks/_computing-skills/scinet/index.md

 overview: [objectives, terminology]

+note: "This is our guide to using SCINet.  <br>For the quickstart guide to getting started with these workbooks, see [Getting Started with the SCINet Workbooks](/about)."
 ---

-This is our guide to using SCINet.
-For the quickstart guide to getting started with these workbooks, see [Getting Started with the SCINet Workbooks](/about).

 {% include overviews %}